simon555/cs109-FinalProject/src/EDA/README.md

 You will download these files and put them in your own github repo (locally) at data/smallData/rawData/

 2. To perform your data cleaning, you should create your own jupyter notebook EDA_[yourName].ipynb and then, for every feature you are cleaning **in the notebook** :

 a.
 Write an outline of what you are going to do

 b.
 Make your analysis/data modification

 c.
 Write a Conclusion

 d.
-Write a summary of what you did for that feature in the README
+Write a summary of what you did for that feature **in the README**

+I will provide a template of EDA.ipynb you can use